 Sensory physiology of the cerebral cortex

-Dr. Simons' laboratory investigates neuronal integration within identified, small networks of cerebral cortical neurons.
-Experimental approaches include single- and multi-electrode recordings, animal behavioral training, computer-based data analyses, and mathematical simulation.
-Studies focus on the component of the rodent somatosensory system that processes tactile information arising from the large facial vibrissae, or whiskers.
+Dr. Simons' laboratory investigated neuronal integration within identified, small networks of cerebral cortical neurons.
+Experimental approaches included single- and multi-electrode recordings, animal behavioral training, computer-based data analyses, and mathematical simulation.
+Studies focused on the component of the rodent somatosensory system that processes tactile information arising from the large facial vibrissae, or whiskers.
 Each whisker correlates one-to-one with an anatomically defined group of cortical neurons, called a barrel, that represents a morphological correlate of a functional cortical column.
 Barrels are local circuits that perform an initial transformation of incoming signals from the somatosensory thalamus.

-Computer-controlled whisker stimuli and single cell recording techniques are used to examine how information is integrated by cortical neurons, with a strong emphasis on processing in thalamocortical circuits and the effects of corticothalamic feedback.
-Other studies examine the physiological and behavioral effects of abnormal tactile experiences early in life that are produced by trimming the whiskers during critical developmental stages.
-Computer modeling and simulations, with Dr. Bard Ermentrout, are used to understand the dynamical properties of the local circuits and their development.
-In collaboration with Dr. George Carvell, recordings are obtained from animals trained to perform sensorimotor tasks using their whiskers.
-Newly initiated studies seek to develop a sensori-neural prosthesis for artificial, intracranial control of whisker-based active touch.
+Computer-controlled whisker stimuli and single cell recording techniques were used to examine how information is integrated by cortical neurons, with a strong emphasis on processing in thalamocortical circuits and the effects of corticothalamic feedback.
+Other studies examined the physiological and behavioral effects of abnormal tactile experiences early in life that are produced by trimming the whiskers during critical developmental stages.
+Computer modeling and simulations, with Dr. Bard Ermentrout, were used to understand the dynamical properties of the local circuits and their development.
+In collaboration with Dr. George Carvell, recordings were obtained from animals trained to perform sensorimotor tasks using their whiskers.

 Thalamocortical dysfunction and thalamic injury after asphyxial cardiac arrest in developing rats.